 Random numbers are used as seed in cryptosystems to generate keys.
 The strength of these keys depends on randomness of the input seed.

 In today’s times, Pseudo Random Number Generator (PRNG) is commonly used, which is essentially a software-based algorithm starting from a seed number that produces subsequent random values which are then converted to random numbers.
 The seed for the software could be a date, temperature, pressure or any deterministic input that are given to the algorithm randomising the input by using a mathematical formula.

 There is also True Random Number Generator (TRNG), which uses hardware-based inputs to create random values.
 In TRNG, the inputs are generally physical processes like avalanche noise, thermal noise or atmospheric noise.
 These noises are then converted into electronic signals, and thereafter into digital signals in order to generate random bits.

 PRNG and TRNG are vulnerable due to their predictability.
 Tropos QRNG is the perfect random key generator as it uses intrinsic qualities of quantum physics to generate entropy.

-For the Proof of Concept (POC) on how Quantum RNG are truly random and
+For the Proof of Concept (POC) on how Quantum Random Number Generators are truly random and

 their outcomes are 100% unpredictable